input-output-hk/chain-wallet-libs/bindings/wallet-cordova/README.md

 it's not strictly necessary as long as the genesis binary encoding is compatible.

+### Android

+- [cross](https://github.com/cross-rs/cross) is currently used for building the native libraries for Android.
+- [uniffi-bindgen](https://github.com/mozilla/uniffi-rs).
+The version must be the same one that is used in the `wallet-uniffi` crate.
+This can be found [here](../wallet-uniffi/Cargo.toml).

+### iOS

+The ios rust platforms:

+- `rustup target add x86_64-apple-ios`
+- `rustup target add aarch64-apple-ios`

+[cbindgen](https://github.com/eqrion/cbindgen) is necessary for regenerating the C header, which is then used from the [Objetive C code](src/ios/WalletPlugin.m) in this package.
+Since the latest version is in source control, this is only needed if the core API changes.
+The [regen_header.sh](../bindings/wallet-c/regen_header.sh) script can be used to do this.

 ## Overview

-The core code of the plugin is written in rust, and ffi is used to bridge that to either Objective-C or Kotlin, depending on the platform.
+The core of the plugin is written in rust, and ffi is used to bridge that to either Objective-C or Kotlin, depending on the platform.

 The [wallet.js](www/wallet.js) file has the top level Javascript api for the plugin users, which is mostly a one-to-one mapping to the API of the